 Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé.
 Search for jobs here.

-Our waters business will advance the regeneration of the water cycle to help create a positive water impact everywhere it operates by 2025.
+Our waters business aims to lead the regeneration of the water cycle to help create a positive water impact everywhere it operates by 2025.

 Our key actions toward creating a positive water impact